laktek/jQuery-Smart-Auto-Complete/README.markdown

 ### source  (string/array)

-**required**

 Defines the list of items to be filtered.
 You can give a hardcoded array or a string containing a URL, which will return a JSON array, as the source.

-Note: Your can omit this option or provide a different object, if you are defining your own filter method
+**Note**: Your can omit this option or provide a different object, if you are defining your own filter method.

 ### filter (function)